Non-linear causal bulk viscosity in Unified Dark Matter Cosmologies: Full Causal Viscous Model

 For the nonlinear relaxation time we will also assume the simplest choice proposed in \cite{Maartens:1996dk}:

 where $k$ is a real constant.
 In addition, $T$ denotes the common equilibrium temperature of the fluids, which, due to their barotropic nature, must take the functional form

+As elaborated below Eq.~(\ref{positive_entropy}), the nonlinear relaxation time allows for a physically consistent description of far-from-equilibrium viscous dynamics in fluids.
 Finally, $\xi$ denotes the bulk viscosity coefficient, which, in principle, should be derived from first principles using kinetic theory \cite{Zimdahl:1996fj}.
 However, in the absence of a microscopically motivated expression for $\xi$, we adopt a phenomenological Ansatz of the form $\xi \propto \rho_m^s$, a simple power-law behavior that is widely used in the literature.
 We deliberately exclude any explicit dependence of $\xi$ on the Hubble parameter $H$ or its derivatives (e.g., $\dot{H}$), as such assumptions would implicitly introduce couplings between the viscous DM fluid and other cosmic components (see, e.g., \cite{Gomez:2022qcu} for further discussion).
 Explicitly, we use the following parametrization:

 This parametrization conveniently includes the widely studied case of constant bulk viscosity for $s=0$.
 It is also worth noting that $\xi_{0}$ remains a dimensionless parameter for arbitrary values of the viscous exponent $s$.
 According to the nonlinear generalization of the causal IS thermodynamics \cite{Maartens:1996dk}, the positiveness of the entropy production rate is guaranteed by the condition: